upjs/facile-validator/README.md

 </form>
 ```

 The rules for each field are separated with a pipe character (vertical line) `|`.
-In this example, we've assigned four rules for that `input`:
+In this example, we've assigned 4 rules for that `input`:

 - bail
 - required
 - number
-- between
+- between (with two arguments: 1 and 10)

 <br/>